 1992 Outstanding Contributions in a Selected Area of Research

-Walter B. Dandliker will receive the 20th annual AACC Award for Outstanding Contributions to Clinical Chemistry in a Selected Area of Research.
+Walter B. Dandliker will receive the 20th annual the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Contributions to Clinical Chemistry in a Selected Area of Research.
 This award is sponsored by Roche Diagnostic Systems.
 A native of Greensburg, PA, Dr. Dandliker graduated from Rollins College with a B.S. degree in chemistry.
 After graduate work at the California Institute of Technology, he received his Ph.D. in bioorganic chemistry in 1945.
 Dr. Dandliker’s fruitful career as a researcher eventually led him to applying physical methods, such as light-scattering techniques and fluorescent techniques, to the science of immunology.

 His graduate research work with synthetic plasma substitutes led him to the chemistry of macromolecules, and he studied the physical properties of chemically modified gelatins.
 Next he worked at the University of California at Berkeley on the Rh antigen and structural proteins of the erythrocyte membrane.
 Part of this research was performed using light scattering with Professor Bruno Zimm.